vinscom/glue/README.md

 - Logging : Logging component
 - Component : Reference to another component
 - Null : Null value
+- Pattern: String will be compiled into Pattern

 ## Properties based configuration in detail